mahamudul9/xpeed-studio/README.md

 # Instruction to run the project on your local machine

-### `Unzip`
+### `Download || Clone`
-First download and unzip the file
+First download or clone the project.

+### `npm install`
+open the project folder with VS Code and type npm install in the terminal to install the packages.

 ### `npm start`
-open the project folder with VS Code and type 'npm start' in the terminal to run the project.
+Type 'npm start' in the terminal to run the project.